magnusdv/pedmut/README.md

 ## Mutation models

-A mutation matrix, in **pedmut**, is a stochastic matrix with each row summing to 1, where the rows and columns are named with allele labels.
+A mutation matrix in **pedmut** is a stochastic matrix, with each row summing to 1, where the rows and columns are named with allele labels.

 Two central functions of package are `mutationMatrix()` and `mutationModel()`.
-The former of these constructs a single mutation matrix according to various model specifications.
-The latter is a shortcut for producing what is typically required in practical applications, namely a list of *two* mutation matrices, named “male” and “female”.
+The first constructs a single mutation matrix according to various model specifications.
+The second produces what is typically required in applications, namely a list of *two* mutation matrices, named “male” and “female”.

-The mutations models currently implemented in **pedmut** are:
+The mutation models currently implemented in **pedmut** are:

 - `equal`: All mutations equally likely; probability `1-rate` of no mutation.
 Parameters: `rate`.